cybex-gmbh/laravel-protector/README.md

 composer require cybex/laravel-protector
 ```

+The Protector will work out of the box using the default configuration.

-Almost all config options can be set via environment variables.
-Take a look at the [ProtectorEnv](src/Enums/ProtectorEnv.php) class for all available options.
+If you want to customize something, almost all config options can be set via environment variables.
+Take a look at the [ProtectorEnv](src/Enums/ProtectorEnv.php) class for all
+available options.

 You can optionally publish the Protector config files to have more fine-grained control over config settings: